rwjblue/ember-cli-pretender/README.md

 Configuration
 =====

-This addon may be enabled / disabled in your `ember-cli-build.js` or `Brocfile.js`:
+By default `pretender.enabled` will be set to `app.tests`.
+This means that pretender will only be available as an import when your app includes your test suite.

+If you'd like to include Pretender into production builds as well, you can set `pretender.enabled` to `true` in your `ember-cli-build.js` or `Brocfile.js`:

 ```javascript
 var app = new EmberApp({